Parents » Frequently Asked questions

 Q: What should a student be doing if they are interested in graduate school?

 A: Anyone interested in attending graduate school should begin laying the groundwork for post-graduate studies soon after they begin their undergraduate work.
 There are many pieces that go into applying to graduate school, including the application itself, letters of recommendation, your score on the entrance exam, your GPA, your extracurricular activities, and usually an essay stating your intention within that profession.
-The counselors at Career Services can help a student in presenting most of this information, especially the essay and interview components.
+The advisors at Career Services can help a student in presenting most of this information, especially the essay and interview components.

 Q:How can I help my student become a more marketable candidate for jobs or graduate school?